louieyan/r4ds-exercise-solutions/tidy.md

 #> 3 f     g     i
 ```
 The option `fill = "left"` also fills with missing values without a warning, but this time from the left side.
-Now, column "one" of row 2 will be missing, and the other values in that row are shifted over.
+Now, row 2 of column `one` will be missing, and the other values in that row are shifted over.

 ```r
 tibble(x = c("a,b,c", "d,e", "f,g,i")) %>%